Breina/ha-artnet-led/CONTRIBUTING.md

 ### Entities

-There are currently 3 types of entities;
+There are currently 5 types of entities;

 * [DmxNumberEntity](custom_components/dmx/entity/number.py): These are created for every entity that has a DMX range.
 * [DmxSelectEntity](custom_components/dmx/entity/select.py): Created for channels that have multiple capabilities.
 * [DmxLightEntity](custom_components/dmx/entity/light/light_entity.py): A light fixture is configured based on the best effort channels it can find.
+* [ArtNetEntity](custom_components/dmx/entity/node.py): Entities created by a discovered Art-Net node.
+* [DmxUniverseSwitch](custom_components/dmx/switch.py): Enables or disables a universe.

 ### Design decisions